Call between Biden and China’s Xi portends rocky road in post-Trump era

 In the call Wednesday evening U.S. time, Chinese leader Xi Jinping spoke in conciliatory tones about the importance of a healthy bilateral relationship, according to the Chinese state broadcaster.
 But Xi pointedly warned President Biden to “act prudently” on the three regions, where China’s forceful policies have drawn U.S. condemnation.

-Biden, meanwhile, took a harder tack, telling Xi he had “fundamental concerns about Beijing’s coercive and unfair economic practices, crackdown in Hong Kong, human rights abuses in Xinjiang, and increasingly assertive actions in the region, including toward Taiwan,” according to the White House.
+Biden took a harder tack, telling Xi he had “fundamental concerns about Beijing’s coercive and unfair economic practices, crackdown in Hong Kong, human rights abuses in Xinjiang, and increasingly assertive actions in the region, including toward Taiwan,” according to the White House.

 Following weeks of tough comments from senior U.S. officials, the president’s exchange with Xi underscored the deep differences between the two leading world powers that will entrench their contest in trade, technology, military prowess and a range of other areas for years to come.

 China’s stern warning about Taiwan, a U.S.-backed, self-ruled democracy that China claims as its territory, has been a consistent message going back to the latter months of the Trump administration, when bilateral relations entered free-fall, according to Chinese analysts and U.S. scholars and business executives who speak with Chinese officials.
-Aside from seeking assurances that U.S. policy toward Taiwan would not change dramatically, these people say, China has low expectations that the new president would quickly adopt a much softer approach to China and offer changes that Beijing seeks, such as dropping former president Donald Trump’s tariffs or his technology sanctions.
+Aside from seeking assurances that U.S. policy toward Taiwan would not change dramatically, these people say, China has low expectations that the new president would quickly adopt a much softer approach to China and offer changes that Beijing seeks, such as dropping President Donald Trump’s tariffs or his technology sanctions.

 “Taiwan is the first issue — always — more so than tariffs,” said Xin Qiang, deputy director of Fudan University’s Center for American Studies.
 “China wants to wait patiently to see what the U.S. will say and do in terms of Hong Kong, Taiwan, Xinjiang.
 The struggle concerning those issues between China and the U.S. will shape the direction of the relationship in the upcoming four years.”